Why?

 Yes.
 If you can get a book in plain TXT format (for now), you can load it and create your own Assistant.
 See menu Language Assistant - Create new

-would peculiarly talk about project Gutenberg and Jane Austen would be way too familiar with words like "electronically", "limited warranty" and
+assistant would peculiarly talk about project Gutenberg and Jane Austen would be way too familiar with words like "electronically", "limited warranty"

 Now a bit of warning: The Assistant will contain the actual book (so it can show you examples) so make sure you know the copyright of the work you